scawful/yaze/docs/infrastructure.md

 ---

 This class is responsible for creating, managing, and manipulating bitmap data, which can be displayed on the screen using the ImGui library.

-### Key Attributes:

-1. **Width, Height, Depth, and Data Size**: These represent the dimensions and data size of the bitmap.
-2. **Pixel Data**: Points to the raw data of the bitmap.
-3. **Texture and Surface**: Use SDL to manage the graphical representation of the bitmap data.
-Both these attributes have custom deleters, ensuring proper resource management.

-### Main Functions:

-1. **Constructors**: Multiple constructors allow for different ways to create a Bitmap instance, like specifying width, height, depth, and data.
-2. **Create**: This set of overloaded functions provides ways to create a bitmap from different data sources.
-3. **CreateFromSurface**: Allows for the creation of a bitmap from an SDL_Surface.
-4. **Apply**: Changes the bitmap's data to a new set of Bytes.
-5. **Texture Operations**:
-   - **CreateTexture**: Creates an SDL_Texture from the bitmap's data for rendering.
-   - **UpdateTexture**: Updates the SDL_Texture with the latest bitmap data.
-6. **SaveSurfaceToFile**: Saves the SDL_Surface to a file.
-7. **SetSurface**: Assigns a new SDL_Surface to the bitmap.
-8. **Palette Functions**:
-   - **ApplyPalette (Overloaded)**: This allows for the application of a SNESPalette or a standard SDL_Color palette to the bitmap.
-9. **WriteToPixel**: Directly writes a value to a specified position in the pixel data.

 ## Z3ED cli